-The total length of the abstract should not exceed 300 Words.
+The total length of the abstract should not exceed 300 Words (including title and affiliations).
 The abstract should be delivered as a Word® document.
 Page margins should be set at 2.5 cm from the left margin, 2.5 cm from the right margin, 2.5 cm from the top and 2.5 cm from the bottom.
 All texts should be prepared in Times (New Roman) with font size 12.
+The abstract may contain a maximum of 375 words / 2000 characters (no spaces).
 The abstract titles should be printed in bold and with font size 14.
-Please, follow this example for lay-out (the abstract should include a title, authors, affiliations, research question, material and methods, main results, main conclusion and/or discussion points).
-The use of references is optional.
-A call for abstracts is open till November 15, 2012.
+Please, follow this example for lay-out; the abstract should include a title, authors, affiliations, hypothesis/objectives, material and methods, results, conclusions.
+The use of references is optional but should be minimized.
+The abstract must be constructed using the following subheadings:

 Background: A brief explanation of why the study was performed.

 Hypothesis/Objectives (research question): A statement of the principal hypothesis tested/research question addressed in the study, a brief statement of the major objectives, or both.
 Authors may select one preferred subheading (hypothesis or objectives)

 Methods: A concise description of the number of animals used in the study.
 Including the breed/population from which the animals were drawn and any special animals characteristics (e.g., disease status if relevant).
 In case of studies not involving animals please specify technique(s)/procedure(s).
 A statement of overall study design (e.g., randomized, blinded, placebo- controlled clinical trial; retrospective study) and principal interventions or methods should also be included.
 The statistical analysis should also be included.